-PD Activity 1.1-4 Leverage International Visitor Leadership programs to promote Vienna Convention on Consular Relations, and related international treaties, and promote bilateral law enforcement on TIP.
-In addition to nominating participants to related, existing IVLP programs, post will design and implement Single Country Programs to Combat International Parental Child Abduction and corruption in government and financing.
+PD Activity 1.1-4 Leverage International Visitor Leadership programs to the promote Vienna Convention on Consular Relations, and related international treaties, and promote development of tools to counter Trafficking in Persons.
+In addition to nominating participants to related, existing IVLP programs, post will design and implement Single Country Programs to Combat International Parental Child Abduction and corruption.